ReneSchwarzer/WebExpress.Tutorial.HelloWorld/README.md

   dotnet run --project ../../../HelloWorld.App.csproj
   ```

 - After compiling, there should be a file with the `.wxp` extension in the `pkg/Release` directory.
-This file do you need in WebExpress.
+This file do you need in `WebExpress`.

 Good luck!